jrandetdev/42_CPP_Module_05/README.md

 A form has the following **private** (not protected) attributes (with corresponding getters for the public interface of the class)
 - A constant name
 - A boolean indifcating whether it is signed (not signed at construction, so bool _isSigned = false)
-- A constant grade required to sign it
+- A constant grade required to sign it. (if grade is not high enough, _isSigned will not change)
-- A constant grade required to execute it
+- A constant grade required to execute it (if grade is not high enough, _isSigned will not change)

 ```cpp
 class	Form